seungwookseok/ABAQUS-version-CDPM2/README.md

 <br />

-## How to Input Properties for CDPM2
+## How to Input Properties/Parameters for CDPM2

 To link the VUMAT of CDPM2 (***cdpm2vumat.f***) with ABAQUS, the values for the parameters discussed above have to be inputted by creating a material (here, named conc_grassl_imran) in Abaqus/CAE.
 This material must be defined with ***Depvar*** and ***User Material***.
 The ***Density***, associated with gravitational force, is optional.